Coppell, Texas: Demographics

 Of the 15,538 households, 44.1% had children under the age of 18 living with them, 65.0% were married couples living together, 3.0% were widowed, 9.0% were divorced, 0.9% were separated, and 22.0% were single.
 About 20.1% of all households were made up of individuals, and 5.1% had someone living alone who was 65 years of age or older.
-The average household size was 2.2.68, and the average family size was 3.09.
+The average household size was 2.68, and the average family size was 3.09.

 In the city, the age distribution was 27.0% under the age of 18, 4.9% from 18 to 24, 35.9% from 25 to 44, 34.7% from 45 to 64, and 9.0% who were 65 years of age or older.
 The median age was 40.5 years.
 For every 100 females, there were 92.6 males.

 According to a 2019 estimate, the median income for a household in the city was $122,340, and for a family was $141,867.
 Males had a median income of $87,484 versus $46,038 for females.
 The per capita income for the city was $41,645.
 About 2.1% of families and 2.6% of the population were below the poverty line, including 3.7% of those under age 18 and 2.3% of those age 65 or over.
-In 2020, the city was ranked as the 10th most affluent city in Texas.

 Economy

 Coppell's economy relies largely on its proximity to DFW Airport, which is directly to its southwest and accessible by several highways and surface routes.
 As such, many corporations have shipping and distribution facilities in a large commercial zone comprising the southwestern section of the city, among them Amazon, Avaya, Nokia, IBM, The Container Store, Uline and Mohawk Industries.
+Fortune 1000 financial services and mortgage firm Mr. Cooper is headquartered in the Cypress Waters development, a neighboring exclave of the city of Dallas.
 In March 2010, Samsung opened a new cell-phone manufacturing and distribution facility in the city.
-Anime distributor Funimation (now branded as Crunchyroll) moved to the new Cypress Waters development on Olympus Boulevard in late 2021.
+Anime distributor Funimation (now known as Crunchyroll) moved to the new Cypress Waters development on Olympus Boulevard in late 2021.

 Sports

 Coppell is home to the gymnastics club Texas Dreams Gymnastics.
 The club has coached Peyton Ernst and Bailie Key and has a strong team of upcoming level 10 gymnasts.
 The head coach is former Olympian, and the first American "All Around" World Champion Gold Medalist 1991, Kim Zmeskal Burdette.

+Coppell also is known for their soccer association, the Coppell Youth Soccer Association.
+The organization has been developing youth in the sport at the recreational and competitive level.